thalesog/pix-utils/README.md

 - [ ] Export generated/parsed payment to Image
 - [x] Export generated/parsed payment to EMV Code
 - [ ] Fetch, parse and validate remote payloads from dynamic payments
+- [ ] Improve tests
+- [ ] Doccumentation with all methods, parameters and some examples
+- [ ] Beautiful README with shields and stuff

 ---